AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

 are currently recommending the following versions:

  * Python 3.10 is recommended, but 3.7 or later is fine
- * wxPython 4.1.1, but 3.0 or later should be OK
+ * wxPython 4.2, but with Python <=3.9 any wx4.x should be OK.
+However,
+   expect problems with Py>=3.10 and anything older than wx4.2.0
  * NumPy 1.23 recommended, but anything from 1.17 on is likely fine
  * matplotlib 3.6 is recommended, 3.4 or later preferred.